 UXPin is great for beginners as well as more seasoned UI designers.

-They’re really focused on bringing education to the UI industry and frequently put out info products, white papers, run surveys, and provide valuable learning tools and content to get started.
+They’re really focused on bringing education to the UI industry and frequently put out info products, and white papers, run surveys, and provide valuable learning tools and content to get started.

 Granted, it all drives back to coaxing you into using UXPin, but its beautiful functionality and features don’t really require hardcore convincing.